To end a tenancy, a valid Notice of Termination must be sent to the tenant.

 Did you sign a fixed term lease?

 In a fixed term lease, a Notice of Termination can be served for the following 3 reasons:

-The tenant breached his or her obligations and has been given reasonable time to rectify the breach, then 28 days notice is required.
+- The tenant breached their obligations and has been given reasonable time to rectify the breach, then 28-days notice is required.

 The powers of the RTB to direct a tenant to vacate a property

 Regardless of the circumstances of a case, a RTB adjudicator or Tribunal can only order a tenant to vacate a rented dwelling on the expiration of a valid Notice of Termination, which is fully in compliance with the Residential Tenancies Act 2004.